-Women taking Zoladex usually find that their periods stop while they are having treatment.
-This is an expected effect and is due to the lowered levels of oestrogen in the body.
-When the Zoladex is stopped, periods will usually start again.
-However, if a woman was nearing the menopause when she began the treatment, her periods may not come back when the treatment stops.
+Women taking goserelin usually find that their periods stop while they are having treatment.
+This is an expected effect, and is due to the lowered levels of oestrogen in the body.
+When the goserelin is stopped, periods will usually start again.
+But, if you were nearing the menopause when you began the treatment, your periods may not come back when it stops.

-Although periods usually stop while you are having treatment, Zoladex is not a contraceptive drug.
-Women need to ensure that they use effective contraception while having Zoladex treatment.
+Although your periods will usually stop, goserelin is not a contraceptive drug.
+You need to make sure that you use effective contraception while having goserelin.
 You can discuss this with your doctor or nurse.

 Loss of sex drive (libido)

-Many women experience a lowering of their sex drive while having treatment with Zoladex.
-The loss of libido normally continues for as long as the treatment is given.
+Many women experience a lowering of their sex drive while having treatment with goserelin.
+This usually continues for as long as the treatment is given.
 Some women also have vaginal dryness.
-Lubricating gels can help to counteract the dryness - these are available from a pharmacist or your doctor can prescribe them.
+Lubricating gels can help to relieve the dryness.
+These are available from a pharmacist or your doctor can prescribe them.
 Your doctor or nurse can discuss this with you.

 Bone thinning (osteoporosis)

-You may be more at risk of osteoporosis if you are taking Zoladex.
+You may be more at risk of osteoporosis if you are taking goserelin.
 Your specialist will advise you on how this can be monitored or treated.
-Let them know if you have any discomfort in your bones or joints.

 Back to top